Didactic Courses/ Seminars

 Clinical Psychology Didactic

 The overall goal of the seminar is to increase to an advanced level the interns' knowledge and skill in the practice of professional psychology, specifically in reference to the evaluation and treatment of individuals in a medical setting.
 The seminar also aims to enhance interns' professional development and understanding of issues critical to the field.
 The seminar is designed annually to supplement the interns' experience and to meet intern training needs.
 Interns are expected to be active discussants in the seminar, integrating theory with practice.
-They present in the seminar several times per year.
+Interns present in the seminar several times per year.

 Other topics covered within the Didactics/ Seminars include: